 Substantive Changes.

-These Bylaws may be amended by two-thirds of the votes cast by the eligible voting membership of SEATA.
-Amendments will be presented to and have been approved by the Executive Board of SEATA prior to voting by the membership.
+These Bylaws may be amended by two-thirds of the votes cast.
+Amendments will be presented to and have been approved by the Executive Board of SEATA prior to voting by the membership.Voting will be done electronically or in certain circumstances may be in person if decided by the SEATA Executive Board.

 These Bylaws are not intended to conflict with the Bylaws of NATA.
 In the event of a conflict, the Bylaws of SEATA shall be amended accordingly to resolve the conflict.